-The Christmas tree came down on New Years Eve.
-I usually wait until almost the end of January – it’s hard for me to let go of that pretty little tree, with it’s glittering lights and faint evergreen smell, but this year I was ready to forge ahead, pack it up.
-I always cling to December, the month abuzz with holiday cheer and it’s very own soundtrack, but this New Year is calling loudly to me, beckoning.
+The Christmas tree came down on New Year’s Eve.
+I usually wait until almost the end of January—it’s hard for me to let go of that pretty little tree, with its glittering lights and faint evergreen smell, but this year I was ready to forge ahead and pack it up.
+I always cling to December, the month abuzz with holiday cheer and its very own soundtrack, but this new year is calling loudly to me, beckoning.
 I’m rushing in, with open arms.

 “For last year’s words belong to last year’s language

 What we call the beginning is often the end

 And to make an end is to make a beginning.”

 Inspired by a recipe in What Katie Ate: Recipes and Other Bits & Pieces by Katie Quinn Davies